APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

   title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;
   clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
   <figcaption>
-  UCLA students are shown beating a pinata with Benjamin Netanyahu's face on it and screaming hate speech.
+  In a video obtained by the New York Post, dated Nov 10th, UCLA students are shown beating a pinata with Benjamin Netanyahu's face on it and screaming hate speech at a pro-Palestinian rally that took place a couple days before.
 </figcaption>
 </figure>

-Dan Gold was quoted in the article saying "students have been called Zionists on social media...[he also] said he believes rallies in support of Palestine have made Jewish students feel unsafe on campus.
-He added that he feels that chants such as 'Resistance is justified when people are occupied' and 'From the river to the sea, Palestine will be free' are statements intended to intimidate others.”
+Based on anti-Israel chants and hate speech that had been happening at rallies thus far, it's reasonable that Jewish students would [skip classes](https://dailybruin.com/2023/11/19/jewish-students-express-concern-over-antisemitism-on-ucla-campus) to avoid rallies and demonstrations.

+Jewish students have also run into antisemitic insignia and behavior outside of rallies at UCLA,

 "Bella Brannon, the student president of Hillel at UCLA, said she has seen a swastika carved into a tree on campus and experienced people making comments that perpetuate antisemitic stereotypes during meetings."

-A student was quoted saying "he knows some Jewish students who have skipped classes because they were uncomfortable walking through these rallies."

 [Gene Block's response](https://newsroom.ucla.edu/standing-against-bigotry-at-the-university-of-california) to incidents occurring on both Nov 7th and 8th can be found here.